 Hate being tied to a breast pump?

 Me too.
 When I had my first daughter back in 2012 she was sent to the NICU despite being full term.
-This was due to come choking issues after birth due to swallowing fluids during the birth.
+This was due to some choking issues after swallowing fluids during birth.
 They immediately were giving her formula and my breast milk was not coming in as expected.

 I could not get her to latch and even though I visited the NICU and attempted to nurse her it did not go well.
 I didn’t know anything about breastfeeding at the time because she was my first baby.